-The SewVeraVenus blog is my take on vintage-style dressmaking through personal projects and some of my professional work too which often relates to vintage.
-I’ll be posting a few tutorials on pattern drafting and sewing, the occasional free pattern and lots of inspiration.
+The sewVeraVenus blog is my take on vintage-style dressmaking mainly through personal projects and some of my professional work too which often relates to vintage.
+I’ll be posting tutorials on pattern drafting and sewing, some free patterns and lots of inspiration.
 My aim is to share and encourage the pleasure of making beautiful clothes.

-A degree in Fashion at Parsons School of Design NYC was next (still wearing vintage of course) and a life-long career of design, illustrating, pattern-drafting and making for fashion, film, dance, theatre and private bridal clients began.
+Next came a Fashion degree from Parsons School of Design NYC , still wearing vintage of course and then a life-long career of design, illustrating, pattern-drafting and making for fashion, film, dance, theatre and private bridal clients began.

 I create, therefore I am.